-Renters insurance is affordable on a month-to-month basis, even in states with higher-than-average premiums like Texas.
+Renters insurance is generally affordable, even in states with slightly higher premiums like Texas.
+Even though Texas is prone to several weather hazards and types of potential damage, renters insurance costs an average of just $19 per month.
 In fact, renters insurance is among the least expensive types of insurance you can get.

 What is the cheapest renters insurance in Texas?

-There isn’t one insurance provider that will offer the cheapest premiums for all Texas residents across the board.
-Based on our research, Nationwide provided the lowest premium, but the amount you’ll pay depends on your zip code, the size of your home, what it’s built with, the value of your items and your deductible.
+There is not one insurance provider that will offer the cheapest premiums for all Texas residents across the board.
+The amount you will pay depends on your ZIP code, your claim history, the value of your items and your deductible.

 How do I get renters insurance in Texas?

 Getting renters insurance is a fairly simple process.
-Most insurance companies, including the ones on our list, offer online quotes.
-You’ll be required to answer a few questions about your personal information, the property’s address, any safety features your home has and if you have pets.
-Some providers require you to input your social security number so they can give you an accurate quote based on your credit score.
+Most home insurance companies in Texas, including the ones on our list, offer online quotes.
+Generally, you will be required to answer a few questions about your personal information, the property’s address, any safety features your home has and if you have pets.
+Some providers require you to input your Social Security number.

 Are other people living in my home also covered by my renters insurance policy in Texas?